Welcome. This site is created to help anyone get started with meditation.

-The end goal is having no break in our meditation process throughout all facets of our life.
-Every fiber of our being will be transformed.
+The end goal is having no break in our meditation throughout all facets, contexts, fears and desires in our life.
+Every fiber of our being will have been transformed.

-The complete realignment of our perspective towards the Inner Truth is what we call Enlightenment.
+The complete alignment of our perspective with Source is what we call Enlightenment.
 Other terms we use for this are Moksha, Nirvana, Salvation, Kensho, or Communion with God.

-While it’s rare (if possible) for any of us to fully achieve this, it is the most worthy of all pursuits.
-Even momentary victories along the journey bring us immense fulfillment, solace and joy.
+While it’s rare (if possible) for any of us to fully or permanently achieve this within our lifetime, it is unarguably the most worthy of life pursuits.
+Each momentary victory along the journey can bring us immense fulfillment as well.

 How much commitment does it take?

-Make no mistake that meditation needs to be THE overriding priority in our lives.
-It doesn’t serve its real purpose otherwise.
+Make no mistake that meditation needs to be the overriding priority in our life.
+It doesn’t serve its purpose as a half-hearted ideal.

-We can set a few times a day for focused meditation.
+We can set a few times a day for formal meditation.
 This could be 20 minutes to an hour for each session, perhaps two to five sessions per day.

-In actuality however, meditation is a 24/7, lifelong commitment, with not a single experience left off-the-table.
+In actuality however, meditation is not just a formal activity but a 24/7, moment-to-moment process, with not a single experience left off-the-table.

-That said, meditation is at the same time unrelentingly forgiving.
-Our mind is constantly getting stuck and scattered, but we can always get centered again, no matter how many times we lose it, or how hard we fall.
+That said, meditation is also forgiving.
+Our mind is constantly getting either stuck and scattered, but we can always get clear again, no matter how many times we lose it, or how hard we fall.
 No matter who we are or where we’ve been, we have yet another chance to connect more deeply within — so long as we remain committed.